Step 1 : You need to soft remove from git : $ git rm --cached tax.txt

 - First, create a new repository in this directory

-is the path).- Now you need to tell git about your files by adding them to your repository.
+git init.
+This will say "Initialized empty git repository in ....git" (...is the path).- Now you need to tell git about your files by adding them to your repository.
 Do this with

-- Now that you have added your files and made your changes, you need to commit your changes so git can track them.
+git add filename.
+If you want to add all your files, you can dogit add .- Now that you have added your files and made your changes, you need to commit your changes so git can track them.
 Type

-lets you add the commit message in line.
+git commit -m "adding files".-mlets you add the commit message in line.

 Now you want to push the changes to your git repository hosted with github.
 To you this by telling git to add a remote location, and you do that with this command: